Link will direct you to another site in a new window.

 • High risk for alcohol and drug abuse

 • Have a record of poor school attendance and difficulties in learning

 • May say that they hate their abusive parent OR side with their abusive parent and blame the other

 • Emotionally or physically neglected

 • Poor school attendance

-SafePlace provides safety, advocacy and support to empower adults and children (who have experienced domestic violence) through leadership and education.
-SafePlace works collaboratively with the community to promote social change and end violence.
+SafePlace provides safety, advocacy, and support to empower adults and children who have experienced domestic violence.
+Through leadership and education, SafePlace works collaboratively with the community to promote social change and to end violence.